Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 I first started using my dummy wallet when I was traveling in South Africa.
 Muggings in the cities there can be common, unfortunately, so I carry a dummy wallet to help curb that issue because traveling there is so wonderful in many other ways.

-A dummy wallet basically just means creating some kind of fake purse or a wallet with just a few little things in it like canceled cards and a few dollars so that you have something to give to a thief.
-It’s important that they can get away with something, while the rest of your stuff is safely hidden.
-I tend to put my phone in my bra, wear boots so that my money can be rolled up and stuffed into the sock, and I put my keys in my shorts pocket, which usually buttons.
+A dummy wallet basically just means creating some kind of fake purse or a wallet with just a few little things in it, like canceled cards and a few dollars, so that you have something to give to a thief.
+It’s important that they can get away with something while the rest of your stuff is safely hidden.
+I put my phone in my bra, my keys in my shorts pocket, and my money in my boot socks.

 Contributed by Kristin of Be My Travel Muse